Find Grad Schools

 40% Racial-Ethnic Minorities*

 Florida State University comes in at #5 on our list of the most popular colleges offering master's degrees in mental health services.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-During the 2020-2021 academic year, 307 people received their master's degree in mental health services from Florida State.
-Around 40% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+During the most recent year for which we have data, 307 people received their master's degree in mental health services from Florida State.
+Of these students, 90% were women and 40% were members of underrepresented racial-ethnic groups.

 #6